Access full report

 Data problems are one thing that enterprises are solving with a more productised vision for data, with data products in place, but on the other end of the horizon is evaluating how fruitful data products are turning out to be for these enterprises.
 While there is no doubt that things are evolving, there is still a critical factor to consider and get right: measuring the ROI of data products, which is the foundation of a successful data strategy, one that is steeped in performance, transparency, and effective business outcomes.

-Return on Investment is often taken into account with a narrow approach, where costs are compared to immediate gains in terms of revenue.
-However, in the context of data products, it is too confined an approach.
 A great ROI measurement framework should account for both tangible and intangible value that is closely aligned with the ways modern enterprises use data for competing, operating, and complying.

-This highlights that data products are not simple, one-time deliverables, but assets that should be invested in for the long haul.
+This highlights that these products are not simple, one-time deliverables, but assets that should be invested in for the long haul.
 The value adds up over time, with cross-team adoption, reuse, and consistent evolution over time.
 In such situations, measuring ROI not just helps take note of the immediate impact, but also how it continues serving its domain across different business cycles.

 Because of its nature, ROI needs to be intertwined within organisational goals.
 If an enterprise is really looking to achieve growth, then KPIs such as the effectiveness of customer segmentation campaigns and overall lift will matter a lot.